SEBK4C/OpenDoctor-Spec/Open Doctor Spec.md

-# OpenDoctor-Spec
-Open Doctor = Like _Cursor.sh IDE but for medical history_

 Open Doctor Spec- _Cursor IDE but for medical history_
 ---
 (what is in scope?)

-- System is Fully portable.
+- System is Fully portable
 - Patient data File system:
-- Medical Timeline Database schema:
+- Database schema:
 - LLM server stack, as packaged single binary:
-- User/Doctor FrontEnd

-**Background processes:**
--
-- MCP(AI-tools) Permissions,
-	- File system traversal
+Background processes:
-	- File Edit APIs
+- permissions, file system traversal and file Edit APIs and Multi Database scheduler:
-	- Database scheduler
-	-

 Front end: (exactly like Cursor Coding tool but for medical documents)
 ---